-The color of the brown bullhead is olive to brown with dark mottlings on the sides, fading to white or cream beneath.
-Fleshy barbels are dusky to black.
-It can be readily distinguished from the black bullhead by the lack of a light-colored bar at the base of the tail fin and black coloration in the membrane between the rays of these fins.
-There are numerous strong barbs that form a serrated back side of the pectoral fin spines.
-There are from 20 to 24, usually 22 or 23, rays in the anal fin.
-The caudal fin is slightly notched.
+The color of the brown bullhead is olive to brown with dark mottlings on sides, fading to white or cream underneath.
+Fleshy barbels dusky to black.
+It can be readily distinguished from the black bullhead by the lack of a light-colored bar at the base of the caudal (tail) fin and black coloration in the membrane between the rays (soft spines) of these fins.
+There are from 20 to 24, usually 22-23, rays in anal fin.
+The caudal fin is slightly notched

 Brown bullhead spawn rather early in the spring, usually in late April or May.
 Male fish fan out a saucer-shaped nest in the mud or nests in natural cavities where the female deposits eggs.
 The number of eggs will range from 2,000 to 10,000, or more.
 The eggs are guarded by both parents during the incubation period, which is usually 5 to 8 days.
 After the eggs hatch, they are herded about in schools for several weeks.
 At the end of their first year of life they reach a length of about 2 1/2 to 4 inches and mature in three years.
 They grow to about 2 pounds under ideal conditions, although most specimens will average from about 8 to 10 inches and weigh less than a pound.